British Far East Command: 1940–1942

 To enable the Commander-in-Chief Far East to carry out his functions, he was allowed a small staff, initially consisting of seven officers drawn from all three Services with the necessary clerical and cipher staff.
 For intelligence purposes, he had at his disposal the Far East Combined Bureau, though it remained under Admiralty control.
 Although the establishment of his staff was later increased to fifteen it was never large enough.
 The Naval Base was a considerable distance across Singapore from the Malaya Army Headquarters which discouraged frequent meetings.

 On 5 December 1941 London gave permission for C-in-C Far East Command to decide if Operation Matador should be activated.
 The chief strategic decision to be decided was whether Siam should be invaded in a pre-emptive move, before any Japanese landings took place.
 The Malaya Command was responsible for the planning of Operation Matador.

-When the Allied governments appointed General Sir Archibald Wavell as supreme commander of American-British-Dutch-Australian Command (ABDACOM), British Far East Command became redundant because its functions would in future be carried out by ABDACOM.
-So when Wavell arrived in Singapore, where the British Far East Command was based, on 7 January 1942, ABDACOM absorbed the British command in its entirety and C-in-C Far East Command Henry Royds Pownall became Wavell's Chief of Staff.
+When the Allied governments appointed Wavell as supreme commander of American-British-Dutch-Australian Command (ABDACOM), British Far East Command became redundant because its functions would in future be carried out by ABDACOM.
+So when Wavell arrived in Singapore, where the British Far East Command was based, on 7 January 1942, ABDACOM absorbed the British command in its entirety and Pownall became Wavell's Chief of Staff.
 On 15 January, Wavell moved his headquarters to Lembang near Bandung on Java and assumed control of Allied operations.